If an angle c in standard position has its terminal side passing ... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-If an angle in standard position has its terminal side passing through the point on the unit circle, what is the measure of angle in degrees?
+If an angle in standard position has its terminal side passing through the point in the first quadrant, what is the measure of angle in degrees?

 Watch next